Updated on 21 May 2026

 The allocation of human resources in project management corresponds to knowing exactly the staff available and coordinating the actions to be carried out by each of them.

-This management involves a detailed assessment of the resources available, which is based on three key points.
+This management involves a detailed assessment of the resources available to calibrate its resources in a coherent way, which is based on three key points.

 Resource Availability